-Understanding Vietnam’s Social Insurance System
+Understanding Vietnam Social Insurance System

 Vietnam’s social insurance system offers a crucial safety net for employees, providing financial support in various circumstances.
 It’s a mandatory scheme, and employers hold the responsibility of ensuring compliance for their workforce.

-Understanding Vietnam's Social Insurance System
+1. Social Insurance

-• Applies to employees who have labor contracts exceeding three months (definite term) or indefinite term contracts.
+• Applies to contracts exceeding three months.

 Social Insurance Benefits

-• Sick payment support
+• Sick leave support

 • Maternity allowance

-• Work-related injury allowance and occupational disease allowance
+• Occupational injury and disease compensation

-• Funeral payment
+• Funeral support

-Health Insurance Benefits
+Health & Unemployment Insurance Benefits

 Contribution Rates